Testing Creative Concepts and how to do it

 It Gets Worse

-Within one focus group, there will be a wide spectrum of responses ranging from positive to negative and everything in between.
-Many ideas are hailed because the focus group approves of them or disregards them immediately, because the group gave it a thumbs down.
-Napoleon concludes, “Nothing is more difficult, and therefore more precious, than to be able to decide.”
-With focus groups, a scapegoat is produced and marketers feel a false sense of security when in reality, rock, paper, scissors would be equally effective.
+Within one focus group, there will be a wide spectrum of responses.
+Responses ranging from positive to negative and everything in between.
+Many ideas are hailed because the focus group approves of them.
+Or, they disregard them immediately.

-Beliefs direct human behavior, and we insist on the completion of behavior modeling before conducting any research.
-The modeling projects preceptive beliefs that affect brand purchases, trial, and loyalty.
+Beliefs direct human behavior.
+And we insist on the completion of behavior modeling before conducting any research.
+The modeling projects preceptive beliefs that affect brand purchases.
+These beliefs affect trial, and loyalty.
 Only after we recognize these possibilities do we embark upon the creation of the brand equities.